Shadowing Japanese: Super Resources to Get You Shadowing Better Than a Parrot

 What Is Japanese Shadowing?

-Shadowing as a method of language learning gained a good reputation thanks to Alexander Arguelles, an American linguist who’s fluent in many languages.
-He’s a proponent of the shadowing technique that he developed—a spin-off of natural language learning.
+Shadowing, as a method of language learning, gained a good reputation thanks to Alexander Arguelles, an American linguist who’s fluent in 50 languages.
+He’s a proponent of shadowing as a spin-off of natural language learning.

 The basic concept is only marginally different from what we all did to learn our native tongue.